 The question mark-like graphic for this post is the graphic I made for my first serious attempt at writing in 1976.
 My wife says the poems in the essay are her favorite part.
-At least they help lighten it up and make it more digestible.
-If you want to read that first attempt, go to: http://www.centertao.org/media/Why_First-Writing-1976.pdf.
+Well, at least they help lighten it up.
+If you want to read that first attempt, go to: Why_First-Writing-1976.pdf.

-As I look over that first attempt now, I feel one reason I write is that I am working life out on paper, so to speak.
-I think of this as mostly reinventing the wheel because what I discover is actually merely rediscovering what others have discovered throughout time.
-To me, that says the path to truth is universal and awaits anyone needing to make the journey — an endless journey, I imagine.
+As I ponder that first attempt, I realize how this process allows me to record and then rethink my observations.
+This sort of analysis helps me figure out life.
+Of course, all this is mostly reinventing the wheel since what I discover is essentially rediscovering what others have discovered throughout time.
+To me, that says the path to truth is universal and awaits anyone hungry enough to make the journey⌠an endless journey, I imagine.

 * * * * * A Practical Way to Eternity * * * * *